Scheduling

 • All Ages

 During this program students will explore the entire museum to learn about the varied history of McLean County.
 After a brief introduction to the Museum, students will be divided into smaller groups and guided through the exhibits by a Museum educator.
-Total number of students should not exceed 75-80.
 Larger groups are encouraged to consider a self-guided program.
 Contact the Education Department for further details.

 Growing McLean County